nikolayshangov/RunClubManager/README.md

 ## Installation
 ##### - Download RunClubManager.dacpac <a href="https://github.com/nikolayshangov/runclubmanager/blob/master/CustomDatabase/RunClubManager.dacpac">[from RunClubManager's GitHub Repository]</a>
-##### - Start Visual Studio, Use SQL Server Object Explorer, Locate your SQL Server Instance and expand it to Databases then right-click, press Publish Data-tier Application.
+##### - Start Visual Studio and open SQL Server Object Explorer.
+##### - Locate your SQL Server Instance and expand it to Databases then right-click, press Publish Data-tier Application.
-##### - Select RunClubManager.dacpac and make sure Database Name, Publish Script Name are called RunClubManager, then click on Publish.
+##### - Select RunClubManager.dacpac, make sure Database Name, Publish Script Name are called RunClubManager, then click on Publish.
 ##### - Download the Code from GitHub, open the project and go back in SQL Server Object Explorer.
 ##### - Right-click on your SQL Server Instance, click on Properties, find Connection string, copy it and paste it in `appsettings.json`:
 ```json